bos-com/Bugema-E-Library/README.md

 ---

-Built with ❤️ using Django, React, and MongoDB
+Built with ❤️ using Django, React, and Postgresql